TomaszRewak/C-sharp-console-gui-framework/README.md

   <img src="https://github.com/TomaszRewak/C-sharp-console-gui-framework/blob/master/Resources/example.png?raw=true" width=800/>
 </p>

-The example app is not really a playable chess game.
-The board on the left is simply just a grid with some text in it - for display purposes only.
-But of course, with a little bit of code behind, it could be made interactive.
+*The example above is not really a playable chess game.
+The board on the left is simply just a grid with some text in it - it's here for display purposes only.
+But of course, with a little bit of code behind, it could be made interactive.*

 #### Motivation